 - On Plus500 you can also open a free demo account, try it for yourself, and see if it’s right for you.

 - Trading CFDs has several advantages:

-- Attractive leverage: The margin requirements vary from asset to asset.
-The maximum leverage is 1:300.
-In other words, it is possible to buy a CFD on a $1000 asset (such as a stock) with a deposit of only $3.34.
-Therefore, with an initial deposit of $100 you can already make large trades.
+- Attractive leverage: The maximum leverage is 1:30.
+In other words, it is possible to buy a CFD on a $1000 asset (such as a stock) with a deposit of only $33.34.

 - With CFDs you can go long or short stocks and indices.